3scale/3scale-operator/doc/operator-user-guide.md

 * OpenShift Container Platform 4.1
 * Deploying 3scale using the operator first requires that you follow the steps in [quickstart guide](quickstart-guide.md) about *Install the 3scale operator*
-* Some [Deployment Configuration Options](#deployment-configuration-options) require OpenShift infrastructure to provide availablity for the following persistent volumes (PV):
+* Some [Deployment Configuration Options](#deployment-configuration-options) require OpenShift infrastructure to provide availability for the following persistent volumes (PV):
   * 3 RWO (ReadWriteOnce) persistent volumes
   * 1 RWX (ReadWriteMany) persistent volume
     * 3scale's System component needs a RWX(ReadWriteMany) PersistentVolume for